Types of cleaning products

 Green Seal (Standard GS-37 for industrial and institutional cleaners, and Standard GS-8 for general-purpose, bathroom, glass, and carpet cleaners used for household purposes) and

 EcoLogo (Standard CCD-146 for hard surface cleaners, and Standard CCD-147 for Hard Floor Care Products).
-Note that the standards may have different versions, and products certified under earlier versions of a green standard may not automatically meet the requests of the latest standard, which is generally more stringent and health protective.
+Note that the standards may have different versions, and products certified under earlier versions of a green standard may not automatically meet the requirements of the latest standard, which is generally more stringent and health protective.

 Back to the top